-In the early 70’s, my wife Jan and I attended a family wedding, which included my great Uncle Tony (Zio Nino) Diecidue at the table.
+In the early 70’s, I attended a family wedding, which included my great Uncle Tony (Zio Nino) Diecidue at the table.
 Zio Nino, who was known as a master winemaker in Tampa, spoke about the family’s winemaking tradition that spanned back to Cianciana Sicily.
 I had vague memories as a child, of the men getting together at the Diecidue home in Ybor City each year to crush numerous cases of California grapes.
 The house had a special garage type building used only for winemaking.
 Although we had enjoyed Zio Nino’s homemade vino for years, I had never actually made wine with him.
 In fact, he revealed to us at the wedding that hardly any members of my family were participating in this traditional event.
 When we left the wedding that evening, I thought about how tragic it would be for this family tradition to end with Zio Nino.

 That October, my father and I went to help Zio Nino make wine.
 I spent several days experiencing an extraordinary blend of folk science, tradition, superstition and being yelled at numerous times (maybe constantly) for asking too many questions.